 Official county site →

-Louisiana is a tax deed state.
+Louisiana is a tax lien state.
 Tax deed issued at parish sale (LA Const.
 Art.
 VII §25).
 Standard 3-year redemption from date of recordation; reduced to 18 months only for property certified as blighted or abandoned.

 The standard redemption period in Louisiana is 3 yrs, but it varies by property type.
 Standard residential: 3 years.
 Certified blighted/abandoned property: 18 months.
 There is no homestead-specific redemption period — the 3-year window applies regardless of homestead status.